Accessibility for

 Overview

 The directive of film festivals is to showcase different and diverse voices, to excite, challenge and question viewers, and to expand viewpoints on world cinema.
 Including accessibility in the manifesto for film festivals is important - but it isn’t enough.
-Again, disabled people cannot be treated just as a potential audience, but also as film and media makers.
-In this upcoming section, you will learn about The ReelAbilities Film Festival (RAFF) opens in new window, a film festival devoted to presenting stories by, for, and about disability.
+Disabled people cannot be treated just as a potential audience, but also as film and media makers.
+In this upcoming section, you will learn about The ReelAbilities Film Festival (RAFF) opens in new window, an international film festival devoted to presenting stories by, for, and about disability.

 Developing an Understanding